-- Use the zoom-in button to enlarge the view of the top-left corner of the model. - If necessary, for clarity, turn -off the display of the loading by pressing the loading on/off button. - Select the top surface representing the first layer of soil to be removed in front of the retaining wall and drag and drop the deactivation attribute Excavation from the Treeview onto the selection.
-With the Assign to surfaces option selected, change the loadcase name to be Excavation to -2m and click OK to assign the attribute. - Select the next surface down in front of the wall and drag and drop the deactivation attribute Excavation from the review onto the selection.
+- Use the zoom-in button to enlarge the view of the top-left corner of the model. - Select the top surface representing the first layer of soil to be removed in front of the retaining wall and drag and drop the deactivation attribute Excavation from the Assign to surfaces option selected, change the loadcase name to be Excavation to -2m and click OK to assign the attribute. - Select the next surface down in front of the wall and drag and drop the deactivation attribute Excavation from the Treeview onto the selection.
 With the Assign to surfaces option selected, change the loadcase name to be Excavation to -4m and click OK to assign the attribute.